 The Exploratory contains software and equipment for filming videos, recording audio, editing videos, designing graphics, virtual reality headsets, and equipment for creating marketing material and prototypes including a 3D printer, button maker, and Cricut machine.

 Who can use the Exploratory?

-The entire Niagara College community (students, faculty, and staff) is encouraged to use the Exploratory for class-related projects or for independent supplementary experimentation and learning.
+Current Niagara College students, faculty, and staff are encouraged to use the Exploratory for class-related projects or for independent supplementary experimentation and learning.

 Why should I use the Exploratory?